- Request Brochure

 It is still highly regulated by the U.S. Department of Treasury for Americans to travel to Cuba.
 However, any American can travel to Cuba with a valid passport, provided they are traveling under a license issued by the Office of Foreign Assets Control (OFAC).
 InsightCuba is licensed to take any American with a passport to Cuba on one of our People-to-People Tours.

 The U.S. Embargo Against Cuba is a series of sanctions imposed on Cuba by the United States which have existed since 1960.
-The embargo and ensuing Cuba travel restrictions are still enforced today however insightCuba is authorized to send any American to Cuba on one of our people-to-people tours under a general license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control.
+The embargo and ensuing Cuba travel restrictions are still enforced today however insightCuba is authorized to send any American to Cuba on one of our Support for the Cuban People tours under a general license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control.

 Travel Restrictions: A brief history